fluxapps/LiveVoting/README.md

 https://appsource.microsoft.com/en-us/product/office/WA104295828?tab=Overview
 You need also to configure your website as HTTPS and allow that your website can be displayed in frames.

-Hint: Due a bug in WebViewer-Addin, multiple slides with ILIAS in WebViewer-AddIn not correctly work (Because same session for all slides)

 ### Dependencies
 * ILIAS 5.2 or ILIAS 5.3
 * PHP >=5.6